wangbingjie/blast/docs/index.rst

 Blast is developed on `github <https://github.com/astrophpeter/blast>`_.

-Blast is a public web application built to find a transinet's host galaxy, identify the available archival data, and measure the resulting host galaxy star formation rates, masses, and stellar ages - for every new transient reported to the IAU in real-time after the transient is
+Blast is a public web application built to find a transient's host galaxy, identify the available archival data, and measure the resulting host galaxy star formation rates, masses, and stellar ages - for every new transient reported to the IAU in real-time after the transient is